Tadeus23/popescu-website/README.md

 ## Introduction
 Welcome to my official portfolio website.
 This Flask-based web application showcases my professional work and skills.
 The website parses data from Python's `data.py` file and renders it into HTML, providing a dynamic and interactive user experience.

-Access the live website at: [https://popescu-website-flask-883aeefd7871.herokuapp.com/](https://popescu-website-flask-883aeefd7871.herokuapp.com/)
+Access the live website at: [this link](https://popescu-website-flask-883aeefd7871.herokuapp.com/](https://popescu-website-flask-883aeefd7871.herokuapp.com/)

 ## Features
 - **Portfolio Showcase**: Displays my professional projects and achievements.